101: The Crawling Eye

 I spy, with my little eye ... –You hypocrite. –Something that sounds like a gigantic eye!

-“I Spy” is a children’s guessing game that begins with one person saying “I spy, with my little eye, something …” followed by a description.
-The others have to then guess.
+“I Spy” is a children’s guessing game that begins with one person saying “I spy, with my little eye, something …” followed by a letter, color, or other clue.
+The others have to then guess what the first person is looking at.
 The first recorded instance of the game dates to 1937.

 Long, longer, longest.
 Beautiful eyelashes that grab people and strangle them.

 In the 1980s, a series of commercials for L’Oréal mascara used the line, “Long, longer, longest eyelashes for batting at the boys.”

 That is one Eye-ful Tower!

 The Eiffel Tower is a Paris landmark, designed and erected by Gustave Eiffel in 1889 for the Paris World’s Fair.
 It stands eighty-one stories tall and was the world’s tallest structure until the Chrysler Building was completed in New York City in 1930.

 I feel the need, the need ... –For speed! –Or an antidepressant.

 A line from the 1986 Tom Cruise jet fighter film Top Gun.
 “Speed” is also a slang term for amphetamines, which were once used as antidepressants.